 The School aims to showcase and celebrate the achievements of all of its pupils.
-Those that are highly talented academically may, if not already in receipt of an Academic Scholarship, be awarded an Honorary Academic Scholarship on the basis of achieving 8 or more A grades at GCSE.
-Those attaining 6 or more As or at least 8 A/A grades in total will be awarded academic colours, which are represented by Academic Ties and Pins.
+Those that are academically highly talented may, if not already in receipt of an Academic Scholarship, be awarded an Honorary Academic Scholarship on the basis of achieving eight or more GCSEs at grade 8 or above.
+Those attaining at least six grade 8 and above at GCSE, or at least eight grades of grade 7 and above at GCSE, will be awarded academic colours.
+The Honorary Academic Scholarships and Academic Colours are announced in assembly at the start of the year and recipients are awarded Academic Ties and Pins.
 We also celebrate academic attainment, as well as effort, through the APG Suppers held after each grading session.
 Tutors can flag up excellent achievement in the APG session through a Mention for Praise recorded on the database to be celebrated in House.
 Excellent work can be rewarded by subject teachers through Merits, Commendations and Benes, which can help determine School Prizes.
 Where time permits, lists of those awarded Commendations or Benes that week are read out by the Headmaster in School Assembly.